 - Secured areas of airports

-There are some exceptions for certain classes of persons, which could include peace officers and the members of the U.S. armed forces.
+There are some exceptions for certain classes of persons.
+Which could include peace officers and the members of the U.S. armed forces.
 It is a third-degree felony for a violation of this section, which may result in severe penalties.
-Looking to a San Antonio attorney for advice if facing this type of gun-related charges may be crucial to avoiding potentially harsh punishments.
+Looking to an El Paso attorney for advice if facing this type of gun-related charges may be crucial to avoiding potentially harsh punishments.